Radiance Fields from Photons: Quantitative Evaluations and Additional Experiments

-\textbf{Evaluation Methodology:} To evaluate an upper-bound performance on our new datasets, we train a standard INGP~\citeMain{mueller2022instant} model on the oracle data and report metrics computed between novel views produced by this upper-bound model and the original test set.
-We further train models on the conventional and single photon datasets and report metrics in Tab.~\ref{tab:metrics}.
-Despite some of these metrics being numerically close, the gap in perceptual quality is rather large as exemplified qualitatively in Fig.~\ref{fig:mipscenes}.
-This is especially visible in the bicycle and garden scenes where the blur captured by the conventional camera ends up being baked into the reconstruction, whereas the QRF reconstruction is clean.
-We can even make the predominant direction of motion used while capturing the scenes, the bike scene was captured by moving the camera vertically, while the garden scene was captured with an circular trajectory.
+\textbf{Evaluation Methodology:} To evaluate the upper-bound performance on our new datasets, we train a standard INGP~\citeMain{mueller2022instant} model on the oracle data and report metrics computed between novel views produced by this upper-bound model and the original test set.
+We further train models on the conventional and single-photon datasets and report metrics in Tab.~\ref{tab:metrics}.

+Although some of these metrics are numerically close, the gap in perceptual quality is rather large, as exemplified qualitatively in Fig.~\ref{fig:mipscenes}.
+This is especially visible in the bicycle and garden scenes, where the motion blur captured by the conventional camera is baked into the reconstruction, so much so that the motion of the camera during capture can be inferred: the bike scene was recorded with vertically camera movement, whereas the garden scene was captured using a circular trajectory.
+In contrast, the QRF reconstruction remains clean and blur-free.